tea-ok/skill-collector-backend/README.md

 ### **PUT** User Skills (`http://localhost:5000/userSkills/update`)

-Updates the user's selected skills to reflect the updated selections
+Updates the user's selected skills in the `user_skills` table to reflect the updated selections.
+Skills not present in the request are deleted from the database, and new ones are added.

 #### How to use: